Equine-assisted therapy: Equine-assisted psychotherapy

-Equine-assisted psychotherapy (EAP) or Equine Facilitated Psychotherapy (EFP) is the use of equines to treat human psychological problems in and around an equestrian facility.
+Equine-assisted psychotherapy (EAP) or equine-facilitated psychotherapy (EFP) is the use of equines to treat human psychological problems in and around an equestrian facility.
 It is not the same as therapeutic riding or hippotherapy.
 Though different organizations may prefer one term over the other for various reasons, in practice, the two terms are used interchangeably.
-Other terms commonly used, especially in Canada, include Equine Facilitated Wellness (EFW), Equine Facilitated Counselling (EFC) and Equine Facilitated Mental Health (EFMH).
+Other terms commonly used, especially in Canada, include equine-facilitated wellness (EFW), equine-facilitated counselling (EFC) and equine-facilitated mental health (EFMH).

 While some mental health therapies may incorporate vaulting and riding, some utilize groundwork with horses.
 Some programs only use ground-based work.
-Other programs such as Beachwood Integrative Equine Therapy have a unique protocol that matches horses with specialized therapists who work as a team with clients to access the trauma part of a human brain without riding or groundwork being part of the process.
 There are also differences between programs over whether the horse is viewed as a co-facilitator, or simply as a tool.

 The field of equine-assisted psychotherapy did not publicly become a part of the equine-assisted therapy world until the 1990s, although individuals had been experimenting with the concept prior to that time.
 The first national group in the United States, the Equine-Facilitated Mental Health Association (EFMHA), now a part of PATH International, formed in 1996.
 The mental health area of equine-assisted therapy became subject to a major rift when a second group, the Equine Growth and Learning Association (EAGALA) formed in 1999, splitting from EFMHA (now PATH) over differences of opinion about safety protocols.
 Since that time, additional differences have arisen between the two groups over safety orientation, the therapeutic models used, training programs for practitioners, and the role of riding.
 EAGALA itself had a further split between its founders in 2006 due to legal issues, with yet another new organization formed.

 As a result, although PATH and EAGALA remain the two main certification organizations in the United States, there has been a significant amount of misunderstanding amongst practitioners, client, and within the scientific literature.
 To resolve these differences, an independent organization, the Certification Board for Equine Interaction Professionals (CBEIP) formed, beginning in 2007, to promote professional credibility in the field.
 However, the world of equine-assisted psychotherapy remains disorganized and has not standardized its requirements for education or credentialing.